yhygao/CBIM-Medical-Image-Segmentation/docs/change.md

 ## Recent Changes

+#### Mar.
+1, 2023
+- Support AMOS CT and MR dataset
+- Support KiTS dataset
+- Support using GPU for data augmentation
+    - The affine transformation (rotation, scaling, translation, shearing) for 3D image is computational intensive.
+Previously, we use multiple CPU workers to perform augmentation, which is slow (5-6 seconds for 160\*160\*160 image)
+    - Now, we support two ways to use GPU to acesslerate augmentation (0.1-0.3 s for 160\*160\*160 image, with more GPU memory consumption 1-2 G)
+    - We support use PyTorch cuda operation.
+You can simply activate this function my setting 'aug\_device' in the config to 'gpu'.
+    - We support NVIDIA DALI to perform augmentation.
+You can set the 'dataloader' to 'dali' to use DALI operations for augmentation.
+We also provide commonly used DALI augmentation functions in the 'training/augmentation\_dali.py'.
+    - In my own experimence, using PyTorch cuda operation already provides huge acceleration.
+DALI has more advantages in the cpu mode.
+In the gpu mode, DALI has limited advantages, but needs a lot of time to learn its APIs.

 #### Dec.
 19, 2022
 - Support distributed training with PyTorch DDP
     - We provide a new training script: *train\_ddp.py*, which supports PyTorch distributed training